mjastad/calm_workshop/lab4/calm_workshop_lab4_marketplace.rst

 |image0|

 Navigate the to Marketplace control by clicking (|image1|) on the left tool ribbon.
+This will opnr the Marketplace Control Center where pre-configured and self-authored blueprints can be managed and published to a local Marketplace for collaboration.

+In this exercise we'll walk through the steps to:

+1. Publish the pre-configured MongoDB Blueprint to the local Marketplace
+2. Clone the Blueprint from the Marketplace for editing.
+3. Edit the blueprint and launch as an application.

 .. |image0| image:: ./media/image2.png